grype/SwiftBeacon/README.md

 - `ErrorSignal` captures an error and a stack trace that lead to it
 - `StringSignal` for signaling strings - ala traditional logging facilities
 - `WrapperSignal` for signaling arbitrary values
+- `IdentitySignal` for signaling information about Beacon itself - such as version, current platform, architecture, etc
+- `MachImageImportsSignal` for signaling addition and removal of MachO images - this is mainly to help with stack symbolication

 Custom signals are typically implemented as subclasses of either `SignalLogger` or `WrapperSignal`.